-Researchers found strong evidence that people who are overweight were more likely to have nonspecific foot pain.
-People specifically affected by excess weight that causes pain in the feet are the first to see improvements in conditions such as plantar fasciitis.Podiatric problems related to obesity include chronic heel pain and plantar fasciitis.
+People who are overweight are more likely to have nonspecific foot pain and those specifically affected by excess weight that causes pain in their feet are likely to see improvements in conditions such as plantar fasciitis.Podiatric problems related to obesity include chronic heel pain and plantar fasciitis.
 Researchers have also found that heel pain from plantar fasciitis is likely to be more severe in people who are overweight, with the highest risk of disability and long-term damage.